GrantEdwards/uinput-joystick-demo/README.md

 The uinput-demo.c source file creates a joystick with three absolute analog channels (X, Y, Z) and four buttons (A B X Y).
 There are source lines that are #if'ed out showing some additional buttons and absolute analog channels that are available.
 For a complete list see [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 The X and Y analog channels are fed by "fast" triangle waves that are 90° out of phase.
 The Z analog channel is a slow ramp.
 The four buttons toggle on/off at four different frequencies (they appear as a 4-bit binary counter).

+To run the uinput-demo executable, you'll need write permission for /dev/uinput (which on Gentoo is usually only accessible to root).
+Assuming you have no other joystick devices, the simulated joystick device will appear as /dev/input/js0.